Guizmus/IdleIncrementalFramework/README.md

 ### Baked with the game, or used as lib
 The lib can be used on its own like most libs, or can be baked in a common bundle with the game.

-It needs to implement a class that extends IIF.Game, and instanciates.

-Example 1 is using the IIF lib directly, and can have any structue for the game itself.

-Example 2 is baking IIF with itself, using browserify and will need the following steps :
+The example is baking IIF with itself, using browserify and will need the following steps :
 * run node_modules_install.bat to install the dependancies in the project
-* run build.bat to rebuild the IIF.js file from the sources
+* run build.bat to rebuild the example.js file from the sources.

+###Using the lib
+The example is documented to help use the lib.
+To effectively use the features of the lib, you will need to instance the IIF.Game class providing valid parameters.
+The example extends the Game class to add functionalities.

 ### Localized texts
 Aiming for multilingual or just wanting to centralize texts in an XML file, the lib integrates XML lib loading, and logic for changing language during runtime.

-Example 1 uses localization.
 The title tag is completed from the XML because of that.
-Using IIF.html.localizedText function, you can use strings from your XMLs in your views.
+Using IIF.html.localizedText function, you can use strings from your XMLs in your views. view.js uses this a lot in the example.

-Example 2 doens't use localization, and will directly put strings in the page.

 ### BigNumber Data Structure
 Using exponentially growing numbers is a common thing in Incrementals.
 The IIF.BigNumber class stores a big number, using maximum Number precision available, and managing the exponent on its own.